 In the fiat world, deficit/surplus adjustments can only take place in the FX arena, and via domestic Treasury rates in those cases where pegs or monetary unions makes isolating specific countries impossible.
 Europe's weakness, as is currently well acknowledged by everyone, is that one currency's exchange rate somehow represents a gamut of relatively disjointed countries, each with unique economic profiles, cultural risks, and societal pressures.
 To be sure, in the gold standard world, things were simpler to say the least.
 From Evans-Pritchard:

 EMU is slowly suffocating boom-bust states trapped in debt deflation, acting in the same perverse and destructive fashion as the Gold Standard in the 1930s.

+Gold rules were simple: surplus states loosened, deficit states tightened.
 This preserved equilibrium.
 World War One shattered the system.
 The US was not ready to take the guiding role from Britain.

 We have recently learned that Central Bank obfuscation and outright fraud was a prevalent phenomenon precisely in those years when gold flows were supposed to be representative of economic relative strength.
 While we may wonder just how much deception Montagu Norman's and the New York Fed's current crop of comparable central bankers may be engaging in, it is no secret that in the 1930's central bankers, and gold, were the focal points of economic data manipulation.
 Which, among other reasons, is precisely the reason for elimination of the gold standard and letting floating currencies take the place of gold flows.